Leiland-James Corkill case: Laura Castle 'forever known as baby killer'

 A woman accused of murdering a boy she was trying to adopt never meant to harm him and will forever be known as a "baby killer", her lawyer told a jury.

-Leiland-James Corkill died at 13 months on 7 January 2021, a day after getting brain injuries at the home of Laura and Scott Castle in Barrow, Cumbria.
+Leiland-James Corkill died at 13 months in January 2021, a day after suffering brain injuries at the home of Laura and Scott Castle in Barrow, Cumbria.

 Mrs Castle, 38, admits manslaughter but denies murder.

-Mrs Castle's lawyer told Preston Crown Court the "horrific" killing was "was not what was ever intended".
+Mrs Castle's lawyer told Preston Crown Court the "horrific" killing "was not what was ever intended".

-The court has heard Leiland-James was moved into the Castle's home by Cumbria County Council social workers in August 2020 but the couple struggled to bond with him.
+The court has heard Leiland-James was moved into the Castle's home by Cumbria County Council's social workers in August 2020 but the couple struggled to bond with him.

 On 6 January, Mrs Castle called 999 to say he had fallen from the sofa, but doctors at Alder Hey Children's Hospital in Liverpool were sceptical due to the severity of his internal injuries.